 As a community, we encourage residents to plan events and gatherings outside of official CA House programming.
 However, no unruly or alcohol-focused events or activities are permitted on CA House property.

 Each resident is responsible for his/her own self-care, which is defined as appropriate personal hygiene and management of medical illnesses and disability-related personal needs.
 In some extreme cases, residents may be asked to sign a “Holistic Health Covenant” as a condition of their lease.
 Residents are encouraged to report any life-threatening concerns about the mental or physical health of fellow community members to the Campus Minister or Community Coordinator.

 Harassment or abuse, physical or verbal, of any person will not be tolerated.
 This includes threats, physical fighting, domestic violence, sexual abuse, racist/ethnic/sexist/homophobic harassment, malicious pranks, and abusive name-calling.
-This also includes abuse/harassment that is communicated through e-mail, social media, regular mail, telephone, etc. Residents and their guests are expected to resolve all conflicts in a responsible, constructive manner.
-If you like staff mediation for any conflict, please reach out to the Campus Minister or Community Coordinator.
+This also includes abuse/harassment that is communicated through e-mail, social media, regular mail, telephone, etc. Residents are encouraged to report hate and/or harassment to CA House through the confidential reporting system at www.cahouse.org/report or report it to a staff member directly.
+If it is appropriate, staff can provide conflict mediation at your request.
+Please reach out to the Campus Minister or Community Coordinator.
+Residents and their guests are expected to resolve all conflicts in a responsible, constructive manner.
 If at any point you feel that you are endangered, please contact 911 immediately and notify a CA House staff member.